 With an hourly rate, you can also take advantage of greater flexibility if you sign up with an agency that doesn’t require you to take out a long-term contract, and works from the first month, and then each month thereafter to retain you as a client.

 This pricing model consists of paying based on a cost per lead or cost per sale.
 It is more commonly used in the SMB market with companies that have less established advertising presence.

 This involves the management agency billing a percentage of revenue.
 As with paying per lead or sale, this method is more commonly used in the SMB market with companies that have less established advertising presence.

 With so many options available, making a decision can be difficult within the current and rapidly changing PPC AI environment, If an approach was the best 12 months ago, it may not be now.

-We believe the best way to select a PPC agency is one that offers a hourly rate with a rolling month to month subscription This billing method you the flexibility to test suppliers that have a high level of skill and best aligned with your goals without the risk of long term contracts.
+We believe the best way to select a PPC agency is one that offers an hourly rate with a rolling month to month subscription This billing method gives you the flexibility to test suppliers that have a high level of skill and are best aligned with your goals without the risk of long term contracts.